k88hudson/git-flight-rules/README.md

 If you have made other commits in the meantime (i.e. the sensitive data is in a commit before the previous commit), you will have to rebase.

-<a href="#i-want-to-remove-a-large-file-from-ever-existing-in-repo-history"></a>
+<a name="remove-large-file-in-repo-history"></a>
 ### I want to remove a large file from ever existing in repo history

-If the file you want to delete is secret or sensitive, instead see [how to remove sensitive files](#i-accidentally-committed-and-pushed-files-containing-sensitive-data).
+If the file you want to delete is secret or sensitive, instead see [how to remove sensitive files](#undo-sensitive-commit-push).

 Even if you delete a large or unwanted file in a recent commit, it still exists in git history, in your repo's `.git` folder, and will make `git clone` download unneeded files.